 I irrigate my tea field from a pond that has slightly acidic water with low mineral content.
 Your water supply may be different—alkaline and high mineral content, for instance—and pose problems over the long term for your garden.
 Check with your local gardening club or garden professionals to find out if there are concerns over water chemistry.
 They can then suggest ways to remedy the downsides of hard, alkaline water.

 Tea likes sun but a little shade is beneficial

-In the warm season, eight hours of full, early-day sun is an ideal amount of exposure for tea.
-If by mid-day, however, the temperatures in your garden frequently hit the mid-90s, then your tea needs relief from the sun and heat.
+In the warm season, six to eight hours of full, early-day sun is an ideal amount of exposure for tea.
+If by mid-day, however, the temperatures in your garden frequently hit the 90s, then your tea needs relief from the sun and heat.

 Shade trees are not just beautiful additions to the garden but are also effective sunblocks for tea.
 For example, in Assam, India, shade trees with a high, thin canopy of foliage are frequently planted among tea hedgerows.
 In your garden, consider removing or planting trees so as to have full sun in the early day and partial-sun in middle to late-day.
-Not only will your tea be pleased with the shade relief—tea flavor may even improve—you will be relieved as well when you’re working in the summer heat.
+Not only will your tea plants be pleased with the shaded relief—and tea in the cup may even improve—but you will be relieved as well when you’re working in the summer heat.

-But don’t bother planting in forests.
-Where tea yield suffers is under the deep shade of a mature forest with a closed canopy.
-Dappled sunlight is always better.
+But don’t bother planting in dense forests.
+Where leaf yield suffers is under the deep shade of a mature forest with a closed canopy.
+Dappled sunlight, which tea may naturally experience when growing along on a forest edge, is always better for yield.

 Summary: can you grow your own tea?